PALA

 The Palgrave Prize

-The Palgrave Prize is awarded each year for the best paper delivered at the conference by a student member of PALA.
-It is judged on the basis of written versions of the papers by the Chair of PALA and another person nominated by the Chair.
+The Palgrave Prize is awarded each year for the best paper delivered at the conference by PALA student members, either as sole or co-author(s).
+It is judged on the basis of written versions of the papers by the Chair of PALA and one other Committee member nominated by the Chair.

 We are grateful to Palgrave for offering the winner of the Palgrave Prize a choice of books up to the value of £150 from all titles in the Language and Linguistics section of Palgrave's website (unless they are out of print or print on demand).